dalgado-aws/BlogPosts/06_DynamicProgrammingCallTrees.md

 Each of the `sub problems` is further divided into `sub-sub-problems`.
 This repeating nature of dynamic programming naturally lends itself to coding with recursion.

 Dynamic Programming can be confusing to some people.
-That is because very rarely use it in out day to day jobs.
+That is because we very rarely use it in out day to day jobs.
 As Programmers, we mostly do `Imperative Programming`, i.e. we specify a set instructions to achieve a objective.
-More often than not it involves managing records in some kind of a data store.
+More often than not this involves managing records in some kind of a data store(RDBMS, File System, NoSQL etc).

 Dynamic Programming can help us get a better understanding of `Combinatorial Programming`.

+#### Combinatorial Programming
 A certain set of problems involves choosing an optimal solution from an enormous set of possible solutions.
 The straight-forward approach to these problems would be to enumerate all the possible permutations/combinations.
 Then evaluate each of these permutations/combinations to filter the appropriate ones.